YZarytskyi/react-voice-visualizer/README.md

 1. Import the required components and hooks from the library.
 2. Initialize the recorder controls using the `useVoiceVisualizer` hook.
 3. Use the provided state and functions to manage audio recording and playback.
-4. Render the `VoiceVisualiser` component to display the real-time audio visualization.
+4. Render the `VoiceVisualizer` component to display the real-time audio visualization.
 5. Use the provided buttons to start, pause, stop, and save the audio recording.

 Remember to include necessary CSS styles to customize the components and buttons according to your design preferences.